Kong/insomnia-docs/docs/insomnia/insomnia-config-file.md

 The following are the settings that you are allowed to configure.

 {:.alert .alert-primary}
-**Note**: If you try to configure a setting that is not allowed to be configured, your application will not run.
-Verify that all the settings you add are allowed.
+**Note**: If you try to configure a setting that is not allowed to be configured, your application will not run, and you will be shown an alert.
+Verify that all the settings you add are allowed and are configured correctly.

 {:.table .table-striped}
 Parameter | Data Type | Description